 5. Alternative Options

 5.1 Without an updated Local Transport Plan the LTP3 remains policy.
+LTP4 updates the strategy from LTP3 and is a much better reflection of where the authority wants to be in terms of transport policy.

 6. Financial Implications